ideal-jiwon/ideal-jiwon/README.md

 - 👋 Hi, I’m Jiwon Stellar Mok (@ideal-jiwon)
-- 👀 I live in Stamford, CT
+- 👀 I live in NYC
-- 🌱 I'm pursuing my career as system designer and my final goal is to ship startups and become billionaire
+- 🌱 I'm pursuing my career as system architect, and my final goal is to ship startups and become billionaire
 - 📫 How to reach me via mok.ji@northeastern.edu or 5713539600

 <!---